Moonveil-Kanata/MuraDeck/CONTRIBUTION.md

 ## 🟨 Plugin Standards

-Plugin originally motto is something taken from Apple philosophy "**it just works**".
+Plugin original motto is something taken from Apple philosophy "**it just works**".
 Install it and forget it.

 ### Maintaining original plugin goals